junxit/us-congress-bills-110/metadata.md

 - 2007-03-20 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-03-20 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 420 - 1 (Roll no. 162). (text: CR 3/19/2007 H2636)
 - 2007-03-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 420 - 1 (Roll no. 162).(text: CR 3/19/2007 H2636)
+- 2007-03-21 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.